-As a global food and beverage company, we have a role to play in addressing the issue of food waste.
+As a global convenient food and beverage company, we have an interest in addressing the issue of food waste.
 Globally, approximately one-third of the food produced for human consumption is wasted each year, and that waste is a significant contributor to greenhouse gas (GHG) emissions.
-Reducing food waste within our direct operations supports our virtually zero waste to landfill goal while also making a meaningful impact in reducing our GHG emissions.
-This work also directly supports the United Nations Sustainable Development Goal (12.3) which aims to “halve per capita global food waste at the retail and consumer levels and reduce food losses along production and supply chains.”

 Our efforts to reduce food waste focus on using agricultural inputs as efficiently as possible in our manufacturing processes and finding innovative solutions for using the organic material that remains.
-We are continuously improving our equipment and manufacturing processes to ensure an optimal use of the raw material.
+We are continuously improving our equipment and manufacturing processes as well as planning methods to ensure an optimal use of raw materials.

 Waste to Landfill

-In every community where we operate, we are working to minimize the amount of waste that we send to landfill through our direct operations.
-PepsiCo has been on this journey for many years and is approaching virtually zero waste to landfill.
-In 2020, we generated approximately 2.4 million metric tons of waste in our manufacturing and warehouse operations, of which we recycled approximately 2.3 million metric tons, or nearly 98 percent of total waste (up from 97 percent in 2019).
+In every community where we operate, we are working to minimize the amount of waste that we send to landfill through our direct operations, covering raw materials, manufacturing, and warehousing.
+PepsiCo has been on this journey for many years and is approaching its goal of achieving a 99% diversion rate by 2025 in its direct manufacturing and warehouse operations.
+In 2021, we generated approximately 2.4 million metric tons of waste in our manufacturing and warehouse operations, of which we diverted from landfill approximately 2.3 million metric tons, or over 98% of total waste (consistent with nearly 98% in 2020).

 Reduce Food Waste

-We make every effort to reuse materials in productive ways.
+We strive to reuse materials in productive ways.
 PepsiCo collaborates with its partners to identify beneficial uses for the processing residue that remains from manufacturing.
-For example, our Leicester plant in the U.K. is rolling out a plan to convert leftover potato peelings from making Walkers Crisps into low-carbon fertilizer that will be returned to farms where potatoes for the crisps are grown.
-Once supplied at scale, this fertilizer is expected to reduce Walkers' potato-based carbon emissions by an estimated 70 percent from 2019.
+For example, our Leicester plant in the U.K. rolled our a program to convert leftover potato peelings from making Walkers Crisps into low-carbon fertilizer that will be returned to farms where potatoes for the crisps are grown.
+Once supplied at scale, this fertilizer is expected to reduce Walkers' potato-based Scope 3 greenhouse gas emissions by an estimated 70% from 2019.

 PepsiCo maintains partnerships with organizations that help us to reduce the waste we send to landfill.
 These include recycling, composting and waste-to-energy businesses.
 Building a strong local infrastructure for these activities helps us to meet our commitments while also strengthening local economies and reducing waste beyond our own operations.

-We will remain focused in the coming years on achieving virtually zero waste to landfill, particularly in the developing markets, where we are building recycling infrastructure in our operations and embedding a culture of recycling.
+We will remain focused in the coming years on achieving 99% waste to diversion in direct manufacturing and warehouse operations, particularly in the developing markets, where we are building recycling infrastructure in our operations and embedding a culture of recycling.